tomjoht/learnapidoc/index.md

 ## What you'll need

-Here are a few things you'll need to do the exercises in this book:
+Here are a few things you'll need to do the exercises in this course:

 * **Text editor**. ([Sublime Text](http://www.sublimetext.com/) is a good option (it works on both Mac and Windows), but any text editor will do.
 On Windows, [Notepad++](https://notepad-plus-plus.org/) and [Komodo Edit](http://komodoide.com/komodo-edit/) are also good.)
 * **[Chrome browser](http://www.google.com/chrome/)**.
 (Other browsers are fine too, but we'll be using Chrome's Developer Console.)